If muscle growth (hypertrophy) is your primary training goal, how important is it to vary? Do you have to ‘shock’ your muscles over and over again?

 9. If you’ve had success with a particular training protocol, make sure you don’t lose the resulting adaptations and muscle gains.
 For example, you don’t necessarily have to delete an exercise completely; you can also keep these on maintenance volume in your schedule.
 If you do completely remove an exercise or reprange from your schedule, for example to spare your joints and tendons, try to pick it up again within roughly four weeks so as not to lose any adaptations.

 Variation has another function within strength training: it is motivating [ iii ] .
 However, that should not be the primary reason for varying, because that could be at the expense of the overload principle.
 That you have to constantly ‘surprise’ or ‘shock’ your muscles is a myth, in which the wish (more variation) is often the father of the thought.
+In addition, a training schedule normally already offers quite a lot of variation, because for a complete training of a muscle group you have to do two to four different exercises per muscle group.

 - [ i ] https://youtu.be/ImqXbJS5SIs?t=511